PATEW/AirportNavigationApp/README.md

 TRP is an android phone application created as a **class project** for the **SE 300 class**.
 The app is designed to help users navigate large airports.
 Ticket information, departing flights, maps, and amenity locations in the airport are all easily viewable to the user.

 ## Features
+(Some photos taken from in development versions of TRP)

 ⠀⠀⠀⠀⠀⠀
 ![Ticket Page](AirportNavigationApp/Assets/ticketpage4.gif)
 ⠀⠀⠀⠀⠀⠀